balena-io/docs/shared/general/container-ssh.md

 the profile or preferences section of the web dashboard, or with the balena whoami` CLI command.

-Development variants of {{ $names.os.lower }} allow unauthenticated access and should never be directly exposed to the public internet.
+Development variants of balenaOS allow unauthenticated access and should never be directly exposed to the public internet.

 The IP address will typically be a private IP address of a local network.
 For remote devices,